Rosemary - Rosmarinus officinale

-Rosemary is used lavishly in the Mediterranean kitchen.
-Many meat dishes, but especially with lamb, veal and even pork is fried with rosemary, garlic and olive oil.
+Rosemary is used lavishly in the Mediterranean cuisine.
+Many meat dishes, but especially lamb, veal, and pork harmonize with rosemary, garlic, and olive oil.

-It is also suitable for marinating a leg of a lamb.
-Put a leg of lamb in a plastic bowl and cover with red wine.
-Add a clove of garlic and 1 tablespoon of rosemary.
-Let them marinate overnight before cooking the leg of lamb on the next day at 180 - 200 ° C for about 1 hour in the oven.
+It is also suitable for marinating a leg of lamb.
+Put a leg of lamb in a plastic bowl and cover it with red wine.
+Add a clove of garlic and one tablespoon of Rosmarinus Officinale.
+Let everything marinate overnight before cooking the leg of lamb in the oven at 180 - 200 ° C for about 1 hour the next day.

-Rosemary spices vegetables fried in olive oil, lamb ribs, pork, beef or even veal.
-I put rosemary with garlic in the belly of a sea bream, season it from the outside with salt, pepper, rosemary and olive oil - in the oven for about 30 min at 180-200 ° C. Delicious.
+I put bridal cabbage with garlic in the belly of a sea bream, season it from the outside with salt, pepper, bridal cabbage, and olive oil - off in the oven for approximately 30 min at 180-200 ° C. Delicious.